osilander/203.311/Week8/Week8.md

 +       sets = setOrder, keep.order = TRUE)
 ```

-We have fixed the order of the sets here, have a go at changing the order of _`setOrder`_ if you want to chnage how the ouptut looks.
+We have fixed the order of the sets here, have a go at changing the order of _`setOrder`_ if you want to change how the ouptut looks.

 ---

-## Portfolio assessment
+## Portfolio analysis

 Once again, this is a two part analysis for the week 8 Portfolio analysis.
 This will result in a figure with a part A and a part B.  In the section above, the code and principles described are what you need for this Portfolio analysis.
 You will have to apply them to the conditions and files listedin the sections below.
 The code requirement, images and figure legends from this Week's analysis are as previously described.